 Results 1–10 of 49 for "Profile"X related to "Four ways that APAGS represents..."
-Refine Your Search Refine Your Search TopicWomen & men (7)Education (2)Children (1)Disability (1)Emotional health (1) 5 more... [+] Ethics (1)Race (1)Safety & design (1)Testing issues (1)Therapy (1)Hide detailsDocument TypeProfileXYear2011 (4)Author/ContributorDorsey, Tasha (4)Austin, Stephanie (1)Carneiro, Filipe Degani (1)Diegelman, Nathan M. (1)Diegelman, Sally A. (1)Granek, Leeat (1)Held, Lisa (1)Jaco-Vilela, Ana Maria (1)Kaslow, Nadine (1)Lauber, John K. (1)MacKay, Jenna (1)Messias, Maria Claudia Novaes (1)Milar, Katharine S. (1)Morris, Edward K. (1)Nathan, Peter E. (1)Petersen, Anne C. (1)Pickren, Wade E. (1)Richmond, Jessica (1)Rutherford, Alexandra (1)Shour, Rachel (1)Takasuna, Miki (1)Vande Kemp, Hendrika (1)Vasquez, Melba J.T.
+Refine Your Search Refine Your Search TopicWomen & men (7)Education (3)Race (2)Therapy (2)Children (1) 6 more... [+] Disability (1)Emotional health (1)Ethics (1)HIV & AIDS (1)Safety & design (1)Testing issues (1)Hide detailsDocument TypeProfileXYear2011 (4)Author/ContributorDorsey, Tasha (4)Austin, Stephanie (1)Canetto, Silvia Sara (1)Carneiro, Filipe Degani (1)Daly, Jennifer C. (1) 20 more... [+] Diegelman, Nathan M. (1)Diegelman, Sally A. (1)Granek, Leeat (1)Held, Lisa (1)Jaco-Vilela, Ana Maria (1)Kaslow, Nadine (1)Lauber, John K. (1)MacKay, Jenna (1)Messias, Maria Claudia Novaes (1)Milar, Katharine S. (1)Morris, Edward K. (1)Nathan, Peter E. (1)Petersen, Anne C. (1)Pickren, Wade E. (1)Richmond, Jessica (1)Rutherford, Alexandra (1)Shour, Rachel (1)Takasuna, Miki (1)Vande Kemp, Hendrika (1)Vasquez, Melba J.T.
 (1)Hide details Results 1–10 of 49 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Ali M. Mattu, MAAli M. Mattu is an APA Council of Representatives member representing the Board of Directors.Profile 2.Jennifer M. Doran, MAProfile 3.Matthew E. FitzGerald, MA, MSMatthew E. FitzGerald, MA, MS, is an APAGS member on the APA Board of Directors (2013-2013) and a Council of Representatives member (2013-2013) representing the APA Board of Directors.Profile 4.APA PresidentView the biography and work of 2014 APA President Nadine Kaslow, PhD.Profile 5.Joseph Dominic Matarazzo: 1989 APA PresidentJoe was a pioneer in developing the fields of behavioral medicine, behavioral health, and health psychology.
-His research has had 3 foci: the clinical interview, cognitive/intellectual functions, and health psychology.Profile (January 2011)6.Featured Psychologist: Arthur McDonald, PhDArthur McDonald, PhD, began his legacy in psychology in 1966, when he became the first American Indian man to earn a doctorate in psychology.Profile 7.Margaret Floy Washburn: 1921 APA PresidentMargaret Floy Washburn was the first woman to earn a doctoral degree in American psychology (1894) and the second woman, after Mary Whiton Calkins, to serve as APA President.Profile Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Ali M. Mattu, MAAli M. Mattu is an APA Council of Representatives member representing the Board of Directors.Profile 2.Jennifer M. Doran, MAProfile 3.APA PresidentView the biography and work of 2014 APA President Nadine Kaslow, PhD.Profile 4.Dr.
+Robert McCann, Experimental PsychologistDr.
+McCann uses psychological science in his work at NASA, designing tools to keep astronauts safe and make the space program successful.Profile 5.Foundation ExecutiveAs the second largest grant maker in the country with a mission to "help people help themselves," the W.K.
+Kellogg Foundation provides tremendous opportunity for someone with an eclectic psychology background.Profile 6.Dr.
+Michael Edwards, Quantitative PsychologistEdwards studies the methods that psychologists use to do research to ensure that they are asking the right questions and getting accurate data.Profile 7.Dr.
+Eduardo Morales, Clinical PsychologistDr.
+Morales uses psychological science and an understanding of the community he serves to design and implement programs that help San Francisco’s LGBT population adopt healthy behaviors.Profile 8.Joseph Dominic Matarazzo: 1989 APA PresidentJoe was a pioneer in developing the fields of behavioral medicine, behavioral health, and health psychology.
+His research has had 3 foci: the clinical interview, cognitive/intellectual functions, and health psychology.Profile (January 2011)9.Featured Psychologist: Arthur McDonald, PhDArthur McDonald, PhD, began his legacy in psychology in 1966, when he became the first American Indian man to earn a doctorate in psychology.Profile 10.Margaret Floy Washburn: 1921 APA PresidentMargaret Floy Washburn was the first woman to earn a doctoral degree in American psychology (1894) and the second woman, after Mary Whiton Calkins, to serve as APA President.Profile Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 49 for "Profile"X related to "Four ways that APAGS represents..."